Skip to content

 Bar Graph Decision Guide

-IfComparing 2-7 discrete categories
+IfComparing 2–7 discrete categories with short names

-UseUse vertical bar graph
+UseUse vertical bar graph, sorted by value descending

-UseUse horizontal bar graph
+UseUse horizontal bar graph — easier to read, more label space

 Line Graphs: The Trend Revealers

-io.thecodeforge.visualization.line_chart.py Β· PYTHON
+io.thecodeforge.visualization.line_chart.py · PYTHON

 import plotly.graph_objects as go